Information for Residents of

 3. Manually assign channels for each Access Point.
 While some APs can automatically choose their own channels, it rarely works well in practice.
 Draw a floorplan map of your deployment and figure out which APs get assigned what channels, with the idea being that adjacent APs do not have the same channel.

-4. Use only channels 1, 6, and 11 in the 2.4 Ghz frequency.
+4. Use only channels 1, 6, and 11 in the 2.4 GHz frequency.
 These are the only non-overalapping channels.
 Microwave ovens interfere with channels 6 and 11, so use channel 1 for the AP closest to the kitchen.
-Use only 20 Mhz wide channels for the 2.4 Ghz band (if you are given the option).
+Use only 20 MHz wide channels for the 2.4 GHz band (if you are given the option).

-6. Use channels 36, 52, 104, 132 and 149 for the 5 Ghz band (assuming 80 Mhz channels).
+6. Use channels 36, 52, 104, 132 and 149 for the 5 GHz band (assuming 80 Mhz channels).
 This includes "DFS" channels that can have interference from radar.
 Try to only use channels 104 and 132 for an RF isolated APs, such as one in a basement.

-8. Use a WiFi sniffer device, like described in the tools section below, to measure signal strength in all important areas of the house.
+9. Use a WiFi sniffer device, like described in the tools section below, to measure signal strength in all important areas of the house.
 Bathrooms are particularly difficult since they are enclosed and usually away from APs, and people like to read their devices in there.

 Tools